top of page

 - KIRKUS REVIEWS (starred review)

-Funny, relevant, and a strong commentary on the anti-immigrant sentiment prevalent in our own country, this book deserves a place on the shelf.
+A strong commentary on the anti-immigrant sentiment prevalent in our own country. — Booklist (starred review)

 Why I write novels for kids